 Tucked away behind Waverley Station, the Edinburgh Dungeon is a gruesome entertainment venue that allows visitors to experience the murkier side of Edinburgh’s history.
-Among the attractions are 11 actor-led shows and two rides: one simulating a hanging, the other a creepy boat ride through the caves of infamous cannibal Sawney Bean.
+Among the attractions are 11 actor-led shows, a 360-degree set and two rides: one simulating a hanging, the other a creepy boat ride through the caves of infamous cannibal Sawney Bean.

 Reviews & features

 Five characters you'll meet at Edinburgh Dungeon that prove Scotland has a truly gruesome past7 Feb 2018

 Tales about Burke and Hare, Agnes Finnie, Sawney Bean and others

 Scotland's history is seeped in tales of murder, torture and brutality.
 Edinburgh alone attracts millions of people every year and its ominous history is one of the main draws.
 From cases of witchcraft and sorcery to cave-dwelling cannibals, we take a…